 Koukaki/Pagkrati#

-- Local neighborhoods, fewer tourists
+- Local neighborhoods, fewer tourists, more authentic daily rhythm

 - Monsieur Aventure, Little Tree Books